syncany/syncany-docs/source/plugins.rst

 ^^^^^^^^^^^^
 The Samba plugin (plugin identifier ``samba``) uses a single folder on a SMB/CIFS share (also known as: Windows Share) as repository.
 Since only a sub-folder is used, multiple repositories per SMB/CIFS server are possible.

-Since Microsoft Windows comes with SMB/CIFS support out of the box (Windows Explorer -> Folder -> Share), this plugin is most useful in Windows environments.
+Since Microsoft Windows comes with SMB/CIFS support out of the box, this plugin is most useful in Windows environments.
 Nevertheless, it works equally well with the Linux implementation Samba.

 The plugin is not installed by default, but it can be easily installed using the ``sy plugin install`` command.
 For details about how to use this command, refer to the command reference at :ref:`command_plugin`.

 Plugin Security
 """""""""""""""
-The Samba plugin uses the `SMB/CIFS library jCIFS library <http://jcifs.samba.org/>`_.
+The Samba plugin uses the `jCIFS library <http://jcifs.samba.org/>`_ for SMB/CIFS.
+Since this library only supports `NT LM 0.12 <https://lists.samba.org/archive/jcifs/2013-December/010123.html>`_ (which is `SMBv1 <http://richardkok.wordpress.com/2011/02/03/wireshark-determining-a-smb-and-ntlm-version-in-a-windows-environment/>`_), the plugin currently does not encrypt the communication to the SMB/CIFS server.

-TODO
+That means that the plugin **does not provide transport security** and credentials might by read by an adversary (man-in-the-middle attack).
+Since Syncany itself takes care of encrypting the files before they are uploaded, the **confidentiality of your data is not at risk**.
+However, be aware that this still means that an attacker might get access to your SMB/CIFS account and simply delete all of your files.

+If the Samba plugin is used, users sharing a repository typically access that repository **using the same username/password combination**.
+Be aware that sharing a ``syncany://`` link and the repository password with other users also means giving away these storage credentials.
+Only share a repository with people you trust with these credentials.

 Options for ``config.xml``
 """"""""""""""""""""""""""